 Northern Ireland’s dramatic, breathtaking landscape made it an ideal filming location for global TV hit Game of Thrones®.

-There are lots of experiences and tours on offer in the numerous settings which have appeared in the HBO series, whose eighth and final series is released this month.
+There are lots of experiences and tours on offer in the numerous settings which have appeared in the HBO series.
 But whether or not you’re a GoT fan, these stunning sites are well worth a visit in their own right.

 Locations include Tollymore Forest Park in County Down (the Haunted Forest in series one) and the Cushendun Caves in County Antrim (which appeared as a cove in the Stormlands) to the Castle Ward Estate in County Down (Winterfell) and County Londonderry’s Downhill Beach and Mussenden Temple (Dragonstone).